 When Bettina was bringing an employment case against the local council, her insurer appointed a solicitor for her.
 But undisclosed information gave her cause for concern.

-Bettina worked for her local council as a planning officer.
-She decided to bring an employment case against the council for unfair dismissal.
+Bettina decided to bring an employment case against the council for unfair dismissal.
 So she put in a claim with her insurer under her legal expenses policy.

 The insurer accepted the claim.
 But when Bettina contacted them, employment tribunal proceedings were not necessary.
 So the insurer appointed a firm of solicitors from their panel to represent her instead.